3D Dynamics of a Premagnetized Gas-puff Z-pinch implosion: Results and Discussion

-In Fig. \ref{fig: Vt} and \ref{fig: Vr} we can see the evolution of the radial and azimuthal velocities in the outer layer of the plasma for all the different applied fields.
-The zero in the time axis represents the moment in which the stagnation happens, and it is defined by the point in which the x-ray signal measured by the diode reaches half of its maximum.
-In the case of the radial velocity, we can see that the velocity is fairly constant at 80-100 km/s until the plasma approaches stagnation, where $v_r$ begins to change its direction.
-As can be seen from the Fig. \ref{fig: Vr}, the change in direction happens earlier if the applied axial field is lower (not all cases are shown for better clarity, but this happens for all cases except for $B_{z0}=0.26$ T, see Fig. \ref{fig: VrZ}).
-This means that the implosion time increases as the field increases, which is consistent with other Z-pinch experiments with preembedded axial field \cite{rousskikh2017, mikitchuk2019}.
-It is expected that both the axial magnetic pressure and the centrifugal pressure increase at stagnation.
-As this stage occurs later when axial field is present, the change in $v_r$ direction appears later accordingly, implying a longer implosion phase.
+In Fig. \ref{fig: Vt} and \ref{fig: Vr} we can see the evolution of the radial and azimuthal velocities in the outer layer of the plasma for all the different applied fields (by 'outer layer', we mean the furthest point from the chamber axis ($r=0$ mm) at which a usable TS signal could be recorded; this corresponds to the outermost fiber that returned a fittable spectrum for each shot).
+The zero in the time axis represents the moment in which the stagnation happens, and it is defined by the point at which the x-ray signal measured by the diode reaches half of its peak value.
+We verified that the FWHM of the diode pulse does not vary appreciably with the applied axial field, so this reference is monotonic with the time of peak x-ray emission and does not introduce a $B_{z0}$-dependent bias when comparing shots.